dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/create-a-mapping.rst

 A successful response returns the Iri of the mapping.
 However, the Iri of a mapping is predictable: it consists of the project Iri followed by ``/mappings/`` and the ``mappingName`` submitted in the JSON.
 Once created, a mapping can be used to create TextValues in Knora.
+The formats are documented in the typescript interfaces ``addMappingRequest`` and ``addMappingResponse`` in module ``mappingFormats``